Skip to content

 Parquet dependency

-Parquet output requires an optional engine.
-Install pyarrow (recommended) or fastparquet:
+Parquet output requires an optional engine: install pyarrow or fastparquet.

 python